 What's a "CAPS"?

-A Certified Aging-in-Place Specialist understands the unique needs of the older adult population, aging in place home modifications, common remodeling projects and solutions to common barriers.
-The largest segment of CAPS designees are remodelers, but designers, OTs, architects and others have achieved this designation as well.
+A Certified Aging-in-Place Specialist understands the unique needs of the older adult population and is knowledgeable about, aging-in-place home modifications, common remodeling projects and solutions to common barriers.
+CAPS designees are often remodelers, but designers, OTs, architects and others frequently achieve this designation as well.

 - Recommend updates that will help a person live independently in his or her own home